 “We may be based in South Africa, but we can handle any crushing contract, of any size, anywhere in the world.
-Our solutions encompass mobile (for those who want to start generating cash flow and returns as soon as possible), modular and static crushing plants and we can cater from small start-ups to large-scale, high volume production requirements.”
+Our solutions encompass mobile (for those who want to start generating cash flow and returns as soon as possible), modular and static crushing plant and we can cater from small start-ups to large-scale, high volume production requirements.”

 African Mining and Crushing’s working footprint spans from South Africa to Zambia and Sierra Leone but through its board of directors’ experience extends even further into Botswana, Namibia, Mozambique, Zimbabwe and the Democratic Republic of Congo.

 “We understand Africa and we are comfortable operating on the continent,” Hughes highlights.